-Creating a study schedule
+Create a study schedule

-General Surgery can come with a pretty grueling and demanding schedule, so the first week was a bit of a challenge.
-It was my first week on rotations and I was working 60 hours per week while trying to balance the schedule I created for myself, but I quickly got into the swing of things.
-My typical schedule involved a 6:00 am–5:00 pm work day in the hospital, after which I allowed myself some time for relaxing, dinner, and a run after I got home each night.
-After that, I would follow with an average of two hours of reading, depending on which topics I had assigned myself for the day.
+General surgery can come with a pretty grueling and demanding schedule, so the first week was a challenge.
+It was my first week on rotations and I was working 60 hours per week while trying to balance the schedule I created, but I quickly got into the swing of things.
+My typical day was 6:00 am–5:00 pm in the hospital, after which I relaxed, ate dinner, and ran after getting home each night.
+After that, I followed with an average of two hours of reading, depending on which topics I had assigned myself for the day.

-Switching from General Surgery to Pediatrics was quite a change of pace, but I was thankful for the lighter schedule because the pediatric population is vastly different from adults, and I had much less experience working with kids in the healthcare setting.
-For this rotation, I had time each morning and during my lunch breaks to complete most of my reading list which gave me extra time to study in the evening—a time I used to both get ahead on the reading list and refresh on things I had seen on rotation that day or things I had read about earlier in the day.
+Switching from general surgery to pediatrics was quite a change of pace, but I was thankful for the lighter schedule because the pediatric population is vastly different from adults, and I had much less experience working with kids in the healthcare setting.
+For this rotation, I had time each morning and during my lunch breaks to complete most of my reading list, which gave me extra time to study in the evening—a time I used to both get ahead on the reading list and refresh on things I had seen on rotation that day or things I had read about earlier in the day.

 My approach for this was to review the age-appropriate components of each chart prior to seeing a patient for a well-child visit, based on that day’s schedule.
-Before long, I found that I no longer needed the charts for some of the age groups I was seeing frequently, and by the end of the rotation, I had learned these so well that I didn’t feel the need to study them again for the EOR™ exam.
+Before long, I found that I no longer needed the charts for some of the age groups I was seeing frequently, and by the end of the rotation, I had learned these so well that I didn’t need to study them again for the EOR™ exam.
 My preceptor usually expected me to know which vaccinations a child would be receiving before entering the patient’s room—another topic I felt confident about at the completion of my rotation.

 Books, books… and more books!

 Another textbook that I found useful to review prior to the start of rotations was Bates’ Guide to Physical Examination and History Taking, a book that we used often during the didactic year.
-This helped me refresh on important physical exam techniques and findings, for example, McBurney’s point in appendicitis and Murphy’s sign for cholecystitis.
+This helped me refresh on important physical exam techniques and findings, such as McBurney’s point in appendicitis and Murphy’s sign for cholecystitis.
 Reviewing these not only helped me on rotation but also helped me correlate specific physical exam findings listed in clinical scenarios to the appropriate disease process on the EOR™ exam.

 With the week I left myself for more focused studying, I went back to the information I had highlighted in my reading from the Current textbook and combined it with my class notes from the didactic year.
-PANCE Prep Pearls, a favorite among many PA students, was particularly helpful to me with my last minute studying in the two to three days leading up to the EOR™ exam.
+PANCE Prep Pearls, a favorite among many PA students, was particularly helpful with my last-minute studying in the two to three days leading up to the EOR™ exam.
 It provides a brief synopsis of the keywords, physical exam findings, diagnostic studies, and treatment for each disease and has helpful tricks for remembering certain characteristics of a disease.
 It even had a “pediatric blueprint” chapter at the end, which was a great crash course the night before my pediatric EOR™ exam.

 Learning tools… which one works for you?

 I tried my best to simulate an actual exam scenario by taking these exams in a quiet place without any of my textbooks or distractions nearby, keeping myself at a pace of one minute per question.
 This allowed me to get an idea of which topics I knew well and which topics needed some attention before my EOR™ exam.
 Other great features on Rosh Review are the explanations and clinical pearls section provided with each question, including handy mnemonics and pictures.
 After completing any practice exam on Rosh Review, I go back to the “review exam” feature and take notes from each question, especially those that I got wrong.

 In my opinion, another important aspect of succeeding at the EOR™ exam is to not allow yourself to get burned out.
-It can be easy to become absorbed in reference materials, textbooks, class notes, etc. but it is just as important to step back and take a break from studying to take care of yourself.
+It can be easy to become absorbed in reference materials, textbooks, and class notes, but it is just as important to step back and take a break from studying to take care of yourself.
 After all, taking an exam while fatigued or burnt out does no good.
-For me, this meant going for a run or going on a walk with my dogs in between work and studying.
+For me, this meant going for a run or a walk with my dogs in between work and studying.
 That way I could decompress from the day and clear my mind before diving into some reading for the night.